-This technique is suitable for athletes who have suffered from an injury to muscle, ligament or tendon.
+This technique is suitable for athletes who have suffered from an injury.
 It quickens the healing process as deep muscle tissues are penetrated by friction movements.
-Some therapists combine this technique with effleurage for the purpose of warming up the affected muscles.
+Some therapists combine this technique with Effleurage for the purpose of warming up the affected muscles.

-Deep Tissue Massage Therapy is used for intense pain and muscle tension caused by sports injuries or accidents.
+Deep Tissue Massage Therapy is used for intense pain caused by sports injuries or accidents.
 It targets connective tissues and deeper layers of muscles.
-It also aids healing and tissue recovery.
+It also aids healing.

-In some cases, sports massage therapists can use a combination of these techniques taking into account the condition of the athlete or person.
+In some cases, sports massage therapists can use a combination of these techniques taking into account the condition of the athlete.